Protecting your baby from whooping cough

 You won't have to pay for the vaccine, but your GP may charge you a consultation fee, or this may be included in your package of care.
 Check with your surgery for more information.

 What is whooping cough?

-Whooping cough (also known as pertussis) is a bacterial infection of the lungs and airways that causes long bouts of coughing and choking, making it hard to breathe.
-It's sometimes called the ‘100 day cough’ as it lasts for around two or three months.
+Whooping cough, also known as pertussis, is a bacterial infection of the lungs and airways.
+It causes long bouts of coughing and choking, making it hard to breathe.
+It's sometimes called the ‘100 day cough’ as it lasts for around 2 or 3 months.

 Vaccinating your baby from two months

-Your baby is old enough to start having their own vaccinations when they're two months of age.
+Your baby is old enough to start having their own vaccinations when they're 8 weeks old.

-To make sure your baby is fully protected from whooping cough throughout their childhood, they'll be given three vaccine doses at age two, three and four months.
+To make sure your baby is fully protected from whooping cough, they'll be given 3 vaccine doses at age 8 weeks, 12 weeks and 16 weeks.

-After they're vaccinated, full protection should take effect by the time they're five months of age.
-By getting vaccinated when you're pregnant, you protect your baby against whooping cough during the period between birth and five months of age.
+After they're vaccinated, full protection should take effect by the time they're 5 months old.
+By getting vaccinated when you're pregnant, you'll protect your baby against whooping cough during the period between birth and 5 months of age.

 More information about the childhood immunisation schedule is available on the baby / child immunisations page.

 Baby / child immunisations